taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Do you think...maybe you should eat soon?"*

-Asoka: *"If you can find me a place to eat, sure.
+Asoka: *"If you can find me a cave to eat in, sure.
 But I want to keep walking...I won't run in this heat, but we **have** to keep going."*

 ### Page 5

-The sun is now at its zenith.
+The sun is at its zenith.
 The air sizzles with heat, but Asoka and Iri are now in much denser tree cover.
 The re-growing forest here is dominated by [slower-growing pioneer species](https://e-reports-ext.llnl.gov/pdf/366224.pdf), including medicinal trees such as [*Vismia baccifera*](https://en.wikipedia.org/wiki/Vismia_baccifera).

 Asoka trudges into a dense grove, clearly at the end of their strength.

 Iri: *"Soka, maybe you should rest a bit..."

-On Asoka's face veil, outside temperature reads 48 deg celsius, and the temperature inside their outfit now reads 27 deg celsius.
+On Asoka's face veil, outside temperature reads 52 deg celsius, and the temperature inside their outfit now reads 27 deg celsius.
 A power guage icon flashes a gentle warning -- the outfit's power is low.
 Asoka's eyes are heavy-lidded, and underneath, dark circles are quite visible.

 Asoka: *"Where are we now?"*

-The bright blue ball is now just a bit before the halfway point.
+The bright blue ball is now just about at the halfway point.
 Asoka collapses at the foot a tree, sitting in the largest patch of shade they can find, and pulls out their almost empty water canteen.
 They carefully pour water into their mouth through their face veil.

 Iri: *"I think in a few hours it'll be back down below 45."*

 Asoka: *"Yeah?
 Ok...in that case, I'll rest a bit..."*

-Asoka falls asleep where they sit.
-Iri checks Asoka's vitals by running its arms along Asoka's outfit above their heart, lungs, stomach, and kidneys, then starts to gather [Babassu](https://en.wikipedia.org/wiki/Attalea_speciosa) palm leaves from the forest floor to make into a makeshift sun canopy.
+Asoka immediately falls asleep where they sit.
+Iri checks Asoka's vitals by running its arms along Asoka's outfit above their heart, lungs, stomach, and kidneys, as the eSyrup cloth gives Iri readouts of the organs' functional well-being.
+Iri then starts to gather [Babassu](https://en.wikipedia.org/wiki/Attalea_speciosa) palm leaves from the forest floor to make into a makeshift sun canopy.

 ### Page 6

-The sun is now low in the sky, light rays cutting horizontally once more through the trees.
+The sun is setting in the sky, deep red light rays cutting horizontally once more through the trees.
 Asoka is now sprawled on the ground, fully horizontal underneath Iri's makeshift sun canopy, which is large enough to cover Asoka's full body-length in shade.

 *More references for pioneer species in the rainforest and forest restoration: https://globalforestatlas.yale.edu/amazon/conservation-initiatives/forest-restoration*

 *More on plants native to the Amazon: http://www.pbs.org/journeyintoamazonia/plants.html*

-Asoka suddenly jerks awake, then relaxes upon seeing Iri calmly standing watch.
-Asoka sits up, yawns, and streches, then gives Iri a gently accusing look.
+Asoka suddenly jerks awake, briefly becomes invisible, then relaxes upon seeing Iri calmly standing watch.
+Asoka sits up, yawns, and streches, then gives Iri a gently accusing look through a face veil that shows the outside temperature to have dropped to 38 deg celsius.

 Asoka: *"You let me sleep more than a few hours."*